yihao03/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* Tuition centre administrators and managers
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of contacts (students, tutors, parents)
+* needs to track relationships between different contact types
+* manages class schedules and student-tutor assignments
+* handles administrative tasks like attendance tracking and fee management
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* values efficiency and comprehensive information access

+**Value proposition**: Streamline tuition centre management by providing a centralized system to manage contacts, track relationships between students, tutors and parents, and access all critical information at a glance - all through an efficient CLI interface that's faster than traditional GUI applications

 ### User stories